LiorAtiya/Pokemon-Game/README.md

 <img src="https://media.giphy.com/media/Cfyg66IOQyNAZq3Zkv/giphy.gif" width="700" height="400">
 </p>

+*In the table you can see the game results we achieved for each stage

 | Level | Grade | moves | Level | Grade | moves |
 | :---: | :---: | :---: | :---: | :---: | :---: |